 - La Marisma: In El Cotillo, highly recommended local fish restaurant.
 The “parrillada de pescado” (frilled fish and seafood) costs 18€ (enough for 2 people).
 We ordered it with a grilled cheese platter as a starter (with blueberry jam) but it came in a great quantity (it costs 12€).
 Everything was delicious, excellent service and overlooking the sea.
 It has a more “fine dining” vibe, not such a “Cotillo” surfer local vibe.

 - La Vaca Azul: another highly recommended local restaurant in El Cotillo, with views from its terrace and good fish and seafood.
+On of our favourites in the area.
 Nice restaurant with a “cool” and local vibe.
+Perfect. towatch the sunset.

 - La Morocha: Argentinian bbq and tapas